Category

 Dr. Rajni Walia—an organizational psychologist, consultant, and Vice President of DEKRA North America—sat down with us on The Employee Safety Podcast to discuss just that.
 “Psychological safety is the ability to show and employ oneself without fear of negative consequences of self-image, status, or career,” she explained.
 “And essentially, it’s a shared belief that the team is safe for interpersonal risk-taking, that it is safe for them to ask questions during meetings.
 It is safe for them to disagree with their manager or peers.
 And in psychologically safe teams, people feel accepted and respected.”

-How to foster psychological safety and mental health on your team
+How do you foster psychological safety and mental health on your team?

 Approaching a subject as sensitive as mental health issues in the workplace can feel intimidating, but it’s necessary to create a positive and holistically safe work environment.
 But the stakes couldn’t be higher.
 “Today, three out of four employees in businesses surveyed have said that they have anxiety, depression, and fear, and that dramatically affects their job performance,” said Brian Searcy, Founder and President of Paratus Group.